openkruise/openkruise.io/kruisegame/user-manuals/crd-field-description.md

 type GameServerTemplate struct {
     // All fields inherited from PodTemplateSpec.
     corev1.PodTemplateSpec `json:",inline"`

     // Requests and claims for persistent volumes.
     VolumeClaimTemplates   []corev1.PersistentVolumeClaim `json:"volumeClaimTemplates,omitempty"`

+    // ReclaimPolicy indicates the reclaim policy for GameServer.
+    // Default is Cascade.
+    ReclaimPolicy GameServerReclaimPolicy `json:"reclaimPolicy,omitempty"`
 }

+type GameServerReclaimPolicy string

+const (
+    // CascadeGameServerReclaimPolicy indicates that GameServer is deleted when the pod is deleted.
+    // The age of GameServer is exactly the same as that of the pod.
+    CascadeGameServerReclaimPolicy GameServerReclaimPolicy = "Cascade"

+    // DeleteGameServerReclaimPolicy indicates that GameServers will be deleted when replicas of GameServerSet decreases.
+    // The GameServer will not be deleted when the corresponding pod is deleted due to manual deletion, update, eviction, etc.
+    DeleteGameServerReclaimPolicy GameServerReclaimPolicy = "Delete" )
 ```

 #### UpdateStrategy